 - Protect currants from birds that will eat the buds in late winter and spring and the fruit in summer; place bird netting over plants to exclude birds.

-- Protect new flowers buds and flowers from frost in spring; if frost threatens cover budding or flowering plants with a floating row cover.
+- Protect new flower buds and flowers from frost in spring; if frost threatens cover budding or flowering plants with a floating row cover.

 - During the first two years, prune red and white currants to create an open, vase-like structure.
 An open structure will allow sunlight and air to reach the interior of the plant and ripen fruit.

-- The first year, select 3 or 4 main stems that grow away from the leader (main stem) in opposite directions.
+- In the first year, select 3 or 4 main stems that grow away from the leader (main stem) in opposite directions.
 Cut each back by half.
 Remove other smaller branches and stems as well as those that are broken or crossing.
-Create an open vase like form, an open center.
-When pruning stems, cut just above an outward facing bud; new branches will grow outward, not inward.
+Create an open vase-like form, an open center.
+When pruning stems, cut just above an outward-facing bud; new branches will grow outward, not inward.

 - The third year going forward, prune back about half of the previous year’s growth on each outward growing stem and continue to prune away new stems growing inwards; also prune away suckers growing from the base of the plant.
-During the summer prune all new sideshoots so that there are is just one bud on each stem.
+During the summer prune, all new side shoots so that there is just one bud on each stem.